BlakeWilliams/viewproxy/README.md

 You can use tracing to learn which fragment(s) are slowest for a given page, so you know where to optimize.

-To set up distributed tracing via [Open Telemetry](https://opentelemetry.io), [configure a tracing provider](https://opentelemetry.io/docs/instrumentation/go/getting-started/) in your application that uses viewproxy, and viewproxy will use that trace provider to create spans.
+To set up distributed tracing via [Open Telemetry](https://opentelemetry.io), [configure a tracing provider](https://opentelemetry.io/docs/instrumentation/go/getting-started/) in your application that uses viewproxy, and viewproxy will use the default trace provider to create spans.

 ### Tracing attributes via fragment metadata